ProboCI/probo-docs/docs/git/bitbucket-server.md

 permalink: /git/bitbucket-server/
 published: true
 ---
 You can use Probo with your instance of [Bitbucket Server](https://bitbucket.org/product/server).
+Just like the [Bitbucket Integration](/git/bitbucket/ "Bitbucket Integration"), Probo uses the build status pop-up to display the list of build steps as defined in your `.probo.yaml` file and their statuses.
+The link can be found in the Overview section of the pull request details page.

-Follow these steps to set it all up:
+Follow these steps to get started using Probo with your instance of Bitbucket Server:

   1. <a href="#create-link">Create an Application Link in Bitbucket Server.</a>
   2. <a href="#configure-auth">Configure authentication settings.</a>